Books on Victimless Crime

 Victimless Crimes Actually Harmful? - Louis Veneziano, Carol Veneziano

 A victimless crime is an illegal act that is a consensual crime and lacks a complaining participant, including such activities as drug use, gambling and prostitution.
 No one is harmed, or if harm occurs, it is negated by the informed consent of willing participants.
-It has been suggested that harm can take on various forms, but that since the harmed individual consented to participate in one of these acts, the attribution of victimization is nullified.
 A questionnaire was administered in which 944 respondents were asked to rate how much harm. if any, exists for participants engaging in four traditional victimless crimes.

 Piracy is not a victimless crime